neos/doctools/Quickstart/Index.rst

 	    persistence:
 	     backendOptions:
 	      driver: 'pdo_mysql'
-	      dbname: 'phoenix'    # adjust to your database name
+	      dbname: 'quickstart' # adjust to your database name
 	      user: 'root'         # adjust to your database user
 	      password: 'password' # adjust to your database password
 	      host: '127.0.0.1'    # adjust to your database host
-	      path: '127.0.0.1'    # adjust to your database host
-	      port: 3306

 .. note::

-	If you have never written `YAML`, there are two things you should know at least:
+	If you are not familiar with the `YAML` format yet, there are two things you should know at least:

-	* indentation has a meaning: by different levels of indentation, a structure is defined.
+	* Indentation has a meaning: by different levels of indentation, a structure is defined.
-	* spaces, no tabs: you must indent with exactly 2 spaces per level, don't use tabs.
+	* Spaces, not tabs: you must indent with exactly 2 spaces per level, don't use tabs.

 If you configured everything correctly, the following command will create the initial table structure needed by FLOW3: